 : MSRI hosts a series of free public concerts during our fall and spring programs, bringing in local and visiting musicians from a variety of genres to perform in the Simons Auditorium for the enjoyment of all.

-: MSRI works with local artists and photographers to host exhibits of prints in our second floor common spaces, available to view by the public during regular building hours.
+Art at MSRI: MSRI works with local artists and photographers to host exhibits of prints in our second floor common spaces, available to view by the public during regular building hours.
 The current exhibit through Spring 2018 features the work of photographer Leo van Munching, presented by Electric Works, a San Francisco-based gallery.